 We all have an inner critic.
-It's the voice inside your head that tells you are doing something wrong, discourages you, or puts you down.
-And while it’s perfectly normal to have this inner critic, listening to it too much and letting it rule your life can affect your mental health and increase stress.
+It's the voice inside your head that tells you you’re doing something wrong, discourages you, or puts you down.
+And while it’s perfectly normal to have this inner critic, listening to it too often can affect your mental health and increase stress.

-For many people, negative self-talk, or listening to your inner critic, can be a significant deterrent from exercise, enjoying life and feeling well.
-If you are struggling with negative thoughts it's important to remember that most negative thoughts are exaggerated or untrue.
+For many people, negative self-talk can be a significant deterrent from exercise, enjoying life and feeling well.
+If you are struggling with your inner critic, it's important to remember that most negative thoughts are exaggerated or untrue.

 Understanding your inner critic

-Negative self-talk can come in a variety of forms and severity: say you scored poorly on a test at school and you tell yourself, “I got a bad score, so I’m obviously not good at writing”, or more severe criticism such as “I got a bad score, so I’m an idiot who can never get anything right”.
+Negative self-talk can come in a variety of forms and severity: Say you scored poorly on a test at school and you tell yourself, “I got a bad score, so I’m obviously not good at writing”, or more severe criticism such as “I got a bad score, I’m an idiot.
+I can never get anything right”.

 You might find when it comes to exercise that negative self-talk makes you feel like you can’t do a particular exercise, or that you don’t feel confident in yourself or your body to go to a particular gym class.

-It’s important to learn that these thoughts are not you, and learn to differentiate between them and yourself.
+It’s important to understand that these thoughts do not define you, and learn how to differentiate between them and yourself.

 How to bust through negative self-talk